16 years Experience

 Seeing With Your Fingers

-Torhild Hawkes has been a licensed esthetician for 15 years.
+Tory Hawkes has been a licensed esthetician for 15 years.
 Her involvement in skin care totals 20 years +.
-She has worked as a professional makeup artist in theatre, photography, marketing, lectures, teaching, promotions, sales and publishing.
+She has worked as a professional makeup artist in theater, photography, marketing, lectures, teaching, promotions, sales and publishing.
 In Seattle she was hired by a national makeup company to study their store layout and train their employees in sales, presentation and application.
 Her transformation of a burn survivor was published in DERMASCOPE magazine 2002.
 As a teen she made her own home skin care products and was fascinated with beauty.
 In Seattle she volunteered with the Look Good Feel Better program and taught and lectured the concept of Color Me Beautiful.
 Her passion led her to a local children's hospital where her fun with makeup brought empowerment and love to those with cancer.
 At home an unfinished book lies on the shelf.
 If she was to describe herself it would be "I love to make people beautiful.
 I understand skin.
 It talks to me and I listen."
 Tory is a CIDESCO Diplomat and studied in Vancouver, B.C., Canada at the DOMINELLI INTERNATIONAL COLLEGE OF ESTHETICS.
 She never stops learning.